WaqarSyed/chai-aur-react/interviewQuestions.md

 - In React, everything is a component.
 A component is a small, reusable piece of code that represents a part of a User Interface.

 - Components can be defined as either a class or a function and can include a combination of HTML, CSS and JavaScript code.
-These components can also be nested and reused throughout the application, which makses it easy to manage and maintain the application's user interface.
+These components can also be nested and reused throughout the application, which makes it easy to manage and maintain the application's user interface.

 ## 14. What is the meaning of the component-based architecture of React?